 Not seeing the answer you’re looking for?
 We’re happy to help!
 Email us at firstname.lastname@example.org or call us at 773-564-9815.

 We offer autobelay, top rope, and lead climbing as well as bouldering.
 You can enjoy autobelay climbing or bouldering after a brief orientation.
 If you would like to top rope or lead climb, you will either need to pass a belay check or take the appropriate rope skills class.
+Please note: to receive a full Top Rope certification, you may not practice or learn the necessary skills the day of your test.
+A temporary tag may be granted for the day if correct knowledge and skills are shown.

 We have walls up to 60 ft. tall!

 Yes – we require belay checks for both top rope and lead climbing.
 Give us a call if you have questions about the skills needed to pass a belay check.
+Please note: to receive a Top Rope or Lead certification, you may not practice or learn the necessary skills the day of your test.
+A temporary tag may be granted for the day if correct knowledge and skills are shown.

 For top rope climbing, all ropes have a GriGri permanently attached to the top rope that belayers are required to use.
 For lead climbing, you must use a belay device that has an assisted braking mechanism.
 Examples of these devices include the Petzl GriGri, Black Diamond ATC Pilot, Edelrid Jul, Mammut Smart 2.0, Climbing Technology Click UP, Wild Country Revo, Mad Rock Lifeguard, Camp Matik, and Trango Vergo.
 Passive tube style devices like the standard ATC and friction style devices like the Figure 8 are not permitted.
 You must use the belay device you passed your Lead Check with.